RapTho/iot-digital-engineering/2_Containerization.md

 ---

-With this setup, you’ll have a fully functional, portable Mosquitto broker container, secured and ready for use in development environments.
+With this setup, you’ll have a fully functional, portable mosquitto broker container, secured and ready for use in development environments.